8base/Documentation/docs/backend/getting-started-quick-start.md

 - *[Connecting to the API docs](https://docs.8base.com/docs/getting-started/connecting-to-api)*

 ## Conclusion
-We hope this quickstart guide has helped you better understand how 8base works!
+We hope this quick-start guide has helped you better understand how 8base works!
 We know that there was a lot in it.
 Feel free to keep experimenting with your workspace, add new tables, deploy custom logic, and develop some amazing applications!

-If you need help or have questions, definately check out the [8base Community Here](https://community.8base.com)!
+If you need help or have questions, definitely check out the [8base Community Here](https://community.8base.com)!
 Also, [our documentation](https://docs.8base.com) has a ton more information on everything that we've covered here.

 Happy coding!